 Massachusetts Institute of Technology Energy Laboratory, The New England Project: Analyzing Regional Electricity Alternatives, Advisory Board Member, 1989-1991

 Massachusetts Special Commission on Tax Reform, Consultant, 1986-1987

-Reviewer: MassINC, National Science Foundation; University of Massachusetts Economic Project
+Reviewer: MassINC, National Science Foundation, The Pew Charitable Trusts, University of Massachusetts Economic Project.

 Referee: American Economic Review; Economic Inquiry; International Economic Review; Journal of Public Economics; Journal of Regional Science; National Tax Journal; Regional Studies; Review of Economics and Statistics; and others.